-The colder weather can spark cravings for comforting “white” refined carbohydrate foods such as breads, white pasta and rice.
-All of which can cause blood sugar levels to spike, leading to over eating.
-Instead the best foods to tuck into are those in their most natural state: wholefoods.
-These wholesome foods such as brown rice, quinoa, legumes, and oats are rich in fibre, are digested slowly, helping you to stay fuller for longer.
-Being in their closest natural state, wholefoods are high in vitamins, antioxidants and minerals, which can help to boost our immunity and ward of colds and flu.
+The colder weather can spark cravings for comforting "white" refined carbohydrate foods such as bread, white pasta and rice.
+All of which can cause blood sugar levels to spike, leading to overeating.
+Instead, the best foods to tuck into are those in their most natural state: whole foods.
+These wholesome foods such as brown rice, quinoa, legumes, and oats are rich in fibre, and are digested slowly, helping you to stay fuller for longer.
+Being in their closest natural state, whole foods are high in vitamins, antioxidants and minerals, which can help to boost our immunity and ward off colds and flu.
 A good guide is to eat three wholefood-rich meals per day, including two good-quality snacks, such as:

 Breakfast: two poached eggs, served on a handful of baby spinach, topped with tomato salsa and feta cheese.